Excerpts from Jim Conrad's

 LOBSTER CLAW

-In the dense, moist shade just beyond the tree fern and its lush wall of plants I spotted something red glowing in a ray of sunlight, went to investigate, and found a Lobster Claw, sometime also called Parrot's Beak and Fire and Ice.
+On the little gravel road from Xilitla to San Juan de los Durán, at an elevation of about 1200m (3900ft), around N21.40°, W99.04°, on a steep slope in dense, moist shade along the road, I spotted something red glowing in a ray of sunlight, went to investigate, and found a Lobster Claw, sometime also called Parrot's Beak and Fire and Ice.
 It was a very pretty member of the Banana Family, HELICONIA SCHIEDEANA, and you can see it below:

 As its raggedy leaf in the background indicates, this was an old plant.
 The red, snaky items are bracts, or modified leaves, helping draw pollinators' attention to the flowers of this plant, which often grow in deep forest shade.
 This plant's yellow flowers had been pollinated and subsequently dried up long ago -- you can see the blossoms' shriveled, brown remains still nested atop the red bracts.
 The spherical, stalked items are maturing fruits.